Monetary policy: Price level targeting

 Price level targeting is a monetary policy that is similar to inflation targeting except that CPI growth in one year over or under the long-term price level target is offset in subsequent years such that a targeted price-level trend is reached over time, e.g. five years, giving more certainty about future price increases to consumers.
 Under inflation targeting what happened in the immediate past years is not taken into account or adjusted for in the current and future years.

 Nominal anchors and exchange rate regimes

 The different types of policy are also called monetary regimes, in parallel to exchange-rate regimes.
 A fixed exchange rate is also an exchange-rate regime.
-The gold standard results in a relatively fixed regime towards the currency of other countries following a gold standard and a floating regime towards those that are not.
+The gold standard results in a relatively fixed regime towards the currencies of other countries following a gold standard and a floating regime towards those that are not.
 Targeting inflation, the price level or other monetary aggregates implies floating the exchange rate.